JangHyun1994/technical-writing.gitlab/.gitlab/issue_templates/ui-text.md

 After you've reviewed the text, you'll need to implement any changes or improvements in the GitLab application.

 1. Search the code for the section name to find the UI text to be modified.
-Note that you may need to modify more than one file to complete your text update work for the section.
+You may need to modify more than one file to complete your text update work for the section.
 For example, seeing `render_if_exists` for an item in the section would have you also go to that file for potential additional changes to the section.
 1. Review your changes in the GDK to ensure they're correct.
 1. Generate the `.pot` files by running: